The Virginia Department of Agriculture and Consumer Services, through its Office of Veterinary Services,

 - Providing information on regulatory programs and interstate movement requirements

-Official animal identification tags are used to identify livestock and poultry in Virginia and must be applied by an accredited veterinarian or state or federal animal health official.
-They are required for:
+Official animal identification tags are used to identify livestock and poultry in Virginia.
+They are

 - Interstate movement of livestock